resbaz/MATLAB-StatisticsToolbox-Notes/fitting_the_data.md

 % if you add Gaussian noise
 % to the lines in the matrix X?

+% HINT: randn(m,n) will create a m-by-n matrix
+% of Gaussian noise with mean 0 and std 1.

 % EXTENSION
 % What about if you make the functions in X
 % sinusoidal instead of linear?